-This weekly blog is now available by subscription.
-It's sent wirelessly to your device from Amazon.
-For a free trial click here.
+Subscribe to this blog.
+It's sent wirelessly to your device by Amazon.
+For a free trial go here.

 Galley Recipe of the Week

 Italian Wedding Soup

 Escarole is sometimes called curly endive or friseé.
 Although the three greens have small differences they are all tangy and delicious in this main-dish soup.

 1 bunch (about 1 pound) escarole

 Dunk escarole in water until any sand is is washed away.
 Roll in a towel to dry it well, then chop it in bite size.
 Combine broths and tomatoes, bring to a boil and add escarole and Italian seasoning.
 When escarole is tender, begin dropping in meatballs while keeping soup at a simmer.
 When everything is heated through, season to taste.
 Ladle into soup bowls and pass the Parmesan cheese and Italian bread.
 Serves 6 to 8.

 Planning a marina potluck?
 Janet Groene gives delicious, galley-easy, economical potluck recipes each week at CampAndRVCook.blogspot